 9 September 2024

-6 Minutes Read
+8 Minutes Read

 Mastering Covered Calls: A Simple Guide to Boosting Investment Income

 Options trading can be a powerful tool for enhancing your investment returns, and one of the most straightforward strategies for doing so is the Covered Call.
 This strategy allows you to generate additional income from your stock holdings while potentially capping your upside.
 In this blog, we’ll explore the anatomy of a covered call, explaining how it works, when to use it, and providing easy-to-understand examples.
-We’ll also discuss how you can use the Navia Mobile App to implement this strategy effectively.
+We’ll also discuss how you can use the Navia option trading brokerage App to implement this strategy effectively.

 A covered call is an options strategy that involves holding a long position in a stock and selling (or “writing”) a call option on that same stock.
 The goal of this strategy is to generate income through the premium received from selling the call option.
 In return for this premium, you agree to sell the stock at a specified strike price if the option is exercised.